JasonForJoy/DIM/README.md

   title     = "Dually Interactive Matching Network for Personalized Response Selection in Retrieval-Based Chatbots", author    = "Gu, Jia-Chen and
                Ling, Zhen-Hua and
-               Xiaodan Zhu and
+               Zhu Xiaodan and
-               Quan Liu",
+               Liu Quan",
   booktitle = "Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing", year      = "2019", address   = "Hong Kong, China",